The 9 Best Clocking-In Systems for Your Business

 ✔ Streamline your workload

-A clocking-in system will integrates with your HR records and payroll, cutting down on the time spent sifting through employee records.
+A clocking-in system will integrate with your HR records and payroll, cutting down on the time spent sifting through employee records.
 Now that clocking-in systems are compatible with smart devices, you can manage your business from anywhere.

 Next steps

 With our research-backed list of the top nine UK clocking-in systems, you’re better equipped to choose the one that best fits the needs of your business.
-That said, Bodet’s advanced technology and system versatility really impressed us in our testing, so if we have to recommend just one, this is definitely it.
+That said, Kelio’s advanced technology and system versatility really impressed us in our testing, so if we have to recommend just one, this is definitely it.

 However, if you’re still on the fence, use our free quote comparison tool.
 We’ll assess the unique requirements of your business, and match you with the clocking-in device suppliers best suited to your needs.
 They’ll then provide you with bespoke quotes.